elenaek/tableau-next-hackathon/README.md

 - **Accessibility First** - Designed for patients of all ages and abilities
 - **Tableau Next Integration** - Uses new 2025 REST API for dashboard downloads
 - **AI Wait Time Predictions** - Intelligent formula-based estimations by priority
+- **React 19 Compatibility** - Using legacy peer deps for library compatibility
+- **Guided Tour Support** - Interactive onboarding for new users

 ## 🏆 Hackathon Focus Areas